Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Introduction

 Since the splitting step is extensively used in the algorithm, its complexity is crucial for the overall computational efficiency of the method, and one often needs to resort to approximating the splitting criterion \citep{pospisil2018rfcde, athey2019generalized} to obtain good computational run time.
 We propose a splitting criterion based on a fast random approximation of the MMD statistic \citep{gretton2012kernel, zhao2015fastmmd}, which is commonly used in practice for two-sample testing as it is able to detect any change in the multivariate distribution of $\bold{Y}$ with good power \citep{gretton2007kernel}.
 DRF with the MMD splitting criterion also has interesting theoretical properties as shown in Section \ref{sec: theory} below.

 The multivariate response case has not received much attention in the Random Forest literature.
 Most of the existing forest-based methods focus on either a univariate response $Y$ or on a certain univariate target $\tau(\bold{x})$.
 One interesting line of work considers density estimation \citep{pospisil2018rfcde} and uses aggregation of the CART criteria for different response transformations.
-Another approach \citep{kocev2007ensembles, segal2011multivariate} is based on aggregating standard univariate CART splitting criteria for $Y_1, \ldots, Y_d$ and targets only the conditional mean of the responses, a task which could also be solved by separate regression fits for each $Y_i$.
+Another approach \citep{kocev2007ensembles, segal2011multivariate, ishwaran2014randomforestsrc} is based on aggregating standard univariate CART splitting criteria for $Y_1, \ldots, Y_d$ and targets only the conditional mean of the responses, a task which could also be solved by separate regression fits for each $Y_i$.
 In order to capture any change in the distribution of the multivariate response $\bold{Y}$, one needs to not only consider the marginal distributions for each component $Y_i$, but also to determine whether their dependence structure changes, see e.g.\ Figure \ref{fig: conditional-independence}.

-There are not many methods that nonparametrically estimate the joint multivariate conditional distribution $\P(\bold{Y} \mid \bold{X}\myeq\bold{x})$ in the statistics or machine learning literature.
-Other than a few simple classical methods such as $k$-nearest neighbors and kernel regression, there are methods based on normalizing flows such as Inverse Autoregressive Flow \citep{kingma2016improving} or Masked Autoregressive Flow \citep{papamakarios2017masked} and also conditional variants of several popular generative models such as Conditional Generative Adversarial Networks \citep{mirza2014conditional} or Conditional Variational Autoencoder \citep{sohn2015learning}.
-The focus of these methods is more on the settings with large $d$ and small $p$, such as image or text generation.
-The comparison of DRF with the competing methods for distributional estimation can be found in Section \ref{sec: benchmarks}.
+There is an increasing number of methods that nonparametrically estimate the joint multivariate conditional distribution $\P(\bold{Y} \mid \bold{X}\myeq\bold{x})$ in the statistics and machine learning literature.
+In addition to a few simple classical methods such as $k$-nearest neighbors and kernel regression, there exist methods based on normalizing flows such as Inverse Autoregressive Flow \citep{kingma2016improving} or Masked Autoregressive Flow \citep{papamakarios2017masked} and also conditional variants of several popular generative models such as Conditional Generative Adversarial Networks \citep{mirza2014conditional} or Conditional Variational Autoencoder \citep{sohn2015learning}.
+The focus of these methods is more on the settings with large response dimension $d$ and small covariate dimension $p$, such as image or text generation.
+Another interesting and related line of research focuses on estimating the conditional mean embedding (CME), as described e.g., in \cite{CMEinDynamicalSystems, kernelmeanembeddingreview, CMEinGraphicalModels, OurapproachtoCME}, rather than estimating the conditional distribution directly.
+CMEs generalize the concept of embedding (marginal) probability distributions into a Reproducing Kernel Hilbert Space (RKHS) to the conditional case.
+Interestingly, DRF with the MMD-based splitting criterion can also be viewed as a method for estimating the CME, as discussed in Section \ref{sec: theory} below.
+This viewpoint provides a natural connection between the Random Forest and kernel embedding literature.
+A comparison of DRF with the methods for distributional estimation listed above can be found in Section \ref{sec: benchmarks}.